-Oxleas is working towards becoming an equal opportunities employer and service provider.
-We aim to ensure that staff, service users and carers are not subject to discrimination, bullying and/or harassment on the basis of ethnic or national origin, gender, sexual orientation, marital status, age, physical or mental health, religion or beliefs, social background, membership of a trade union and many other social factors which cause people to have different perspectives on the same set of facts or issues.
+We are an equal opportunities employer and service provider.
+We aim to ensure that staff, service users and carers are not subject to discrimination, bullying and/or harassment on the basis of ethnic or national origin, gender, sexual orientation, marital status, age, physical or mental health, religion or belief, gender identity, pregnancy or maternity and many other social factors which cause people to have different perspectives on the same set of facts or issues.

 Neglecting people’s human rights is bad for their health.
 In contrast, the protection and promotion of their human rights is not only good for individuals’ health, it also makes for better services for everyone.

 Putting human rights at the heart of Oxleas helps improve the experience and outcomes for patients, service users and staff by approaching services and decisions in a person-centred way.
 Some examples of human rights issues in practice include: unsanitary conditions, excessive force in restraint, privacy on wards and family visits.

 We have an Equality and Human Rights Governance Group, which meets quarterly to discuss progress across the trust.

 For more information please contact Christine Rivers, Head of Equality and Human Rights on 01322 625700 x 5817.